Silicon Valley Tour from San Francisco or San Jose Silicon Valley, the vibrant hub of the browsers, websites, AI, software, etc.

 Silicon Valley, and its "capital" San Jose, have revolutionized not only global communications but also how we manage our daily lives.
 Come see where several hundred thousand creative minds are modeling and engineering all sorts of future possibilities.
 We custom design your tour and will pick you up anywhere in the San Francisco Bay Area (within 90 minutes of downtown SF).

-Stanford University (guided tour & town of Palo Alto
+Stanford University (guided campus tour & town of Palo Alto

 Computer History Museum (closed most Mons & Tue)